Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

 # C code

-To insert content from the C code into section defined by labels we need to utilize `HiiUpdateForm` function from the `HiiLib`
+To insert content from the C code into the section defined by labels we need to utilize `HiiUpdateForm` function from the `HiiLib`

 https://github.com/tianocore/edk2/blob/master/MdeModulePkg/Include/Library/HiiLib.h